vbaconnet-ledger/developer-portal/_docs/transport/web-hid-usb.md

 Congratulations you have successfully built your first application connected with Ledger !!!

-## Implementation for Web USB and Web HID on Android chrome on Nano S/X
+## Web USB and Web HID on Android chrome

 Android chrome support the use of the Ledger device by HID and USB.
 In mobile phone only android can support the web application.